 A classic minestrone is a thick soup with veggies, beans and pasta, all cooked together in one pot.
 While it is usually vegetarian, it can sometimes contain a meat stock.
 Some people also serve it with a sprinkling of parmesan.

-This is indeed an easy soup to make and love.
-I usually cook it on the weekend and eat it all week with nothing more than some Italian bread to dip in.
+I usually cook this minestrone soup on the weekend and eat it all week with nothing more than some Italian bread to dip in.

 My minestrone recipe is quite traditional, and it's quite straightforward.
 I use the classic mirepoix of onions, celery and carrots, stir in green beans and cabbage, and then add beans and pasta.
 Here are some tips and tricks for making a really delicious soup: